You're surrounded by waves every day - from the light...

 Controlled chain reactions in nuclear power stations carefully manage this process so only one neutron from each split causes another split.
 Uncontrolled chain reactions let all neutrons cause splits, creating the massive energy release in atomic bombs.

 Nuclear fusion works oppositely - it smashes light atomic nuclei together to form heavier ones, releasing even more energy.
-This happens naturally in stars like our Sun, but recreating it on Earth requires creating plasma contained by incredibly strong magnetic fields.
+This happens naturally in stars like our Sun, but recreating it on Earth requires creating plasma (super-heated matter) contained by incredibly strong magnetic fields.

 Energy Source: Fusion could provide unlimited clean energy, but the technical challenges of containing plasma at millions of degrees make it extremely difficult and expensive to achieve.